 The Company's Board of Directors is responsible for the preparation of the financial statements in compliance with the ESEF Regulation.
 Inter alia, the Company's Board of Directors is responsible for:

-- The design, implementation and maintenance of the internal control relevant for the application of the requirements of the ESEF Regulation; - The preparation of all financial statements included in the consolidated annual report in the valid XHTML format; - The selection and use of XBRL mark-ups in line with the requirements of the ESEF Regulation.
+- · The design, implementation and maintenance of the internal control relevant for the application of the requirements of the ESEF Regulation; - and - The selection and use of XBRL mark-ups in line with the requirements of the ESEF Regulation.